FairSeg: A Large-Scale Medical Image Segmentation Dataset for Fairness Learning Using Segment Anything Model with Fair Error-Bound Scaling: Methodology for Understanding Debiasing

 \textbf{Equity-Scaled Metric for Fair Segmentation.} In the field of medical image segmentation, the need to address demographic fairness has become increasingly paramount.
 Traditional segmentation metrics like Dice and IoU offer insights into the segmentation performance but may not capture the fairness across diverse demographic groups effectively.
 Considering this, our goal is to present a new metric that encapsulates both the efficiency of the segmentation and its fairness across different demographics.
 This gives rise to a holistic perspective, ensuring models that are both accurate and fair.

 Let \(\mathcal{I} \in \{\text{Dice}, \text{IoU}, \ldots\}\) represent a segmentation metric.
 Conventional segmentation metrics, like Dice and IoU, can be expressed as \(\mathcal{M}(\{(z', y)\})\), where they assess the overlap between the predicted segmentation \(z'\) and the ground truth \(y\).
-However, these metrics often overlook the demographic-sensitive attributes information of the samples.
-To incorporate group-wise fairness, we need to evaluate the performance across each demographic group individually.
+However, these metrics often overlook the demographic-sensitive attribute information of the samples.
+Inspired by~\cite{luo2023glau_fair}, to incorporate group-wise fairness, we need to evaluate the performance across each demographic group individually.
 Let's denote the set of all demographic groups as \(\mathcal{A}\).
-When we consider the fairness across different groups, we need to compute the standard deviation \(\text{Stdev}\) of the segmentation metric across these groups.
+To integrate demographic fairness, we first define a performance discrepancy \(\Delta\) for segmentation metrics, similar to Equation (\ref{eqn:perf_delta}), as follows: